nileshevrywhr/minimal-notes/content/posts/hacking-corporate/index.md

 ---
-title: navigating corporate life from a hacker's perspective
+title: navigating corporate jobs from a hacker's perspective
 date: 2024-08-22
 slug: "/hacking-corporate"
 description: a hacker's guide on not letting your job become your life